decentraland/documentation/content/creator/sdk7/3d-essentials/entity-positioning.md

 Entity rendering is locally determined on each instance of the scene.
 Attaching an entity on one player doesn't make it visible to other players who are seeing that player.
 If an entity is attached to the default local player, each player will experience the entity as attached to their own avatar.

+{{< hint warning >}}
-> Note: Entities attached to an avatar must stay within scene bounds to be rendered.
+**📔 Note**   Entities attached to an avatar must stay within scene bounds to be rendered.
 If a player walks out of your scene, any attached entities stop being rendered until the player walks back in.
 Smart wearables don't have this limitation.
+{{< /hint >}}

 The `AvatarAttach` component overwrites the `Transform` component, a single entity can't have both an `AvatarAttach` and a `Transform` component at the same time.